cvcal/NoteMatrix-project-notebook/December 7.md

-I have started to transfer this to my grid, and hacked together a starting version of [Tonatrix](https://github.com/cvcal/NoteMatrixWithTonality/blob/master/src/main/Tonatrix.java) that basically creates the grid from BasicGridTest, then displays this generated grid on the GUI.
+I have started to transfer this to my grid, and hacked together a starting version of [Tonatrix](https://github.com/cvcal/NoteMatrixWithTonality/blob/master/src/main/Tonatrix.java) that basically creates the grid from BasicGridTest, then displays this generated grid in a window.
 The GUI does not yet have the clicking interface implemented, as I have yet to get to it, but I added the hack that clicking plays the grid, so you see the code-generated grid, and can click on it to hear it play.
 Also, the coloring of cells when they are selected by multiple instruments at once does not seem